tytso/xfstests-bld/README.md

     $ gce-xfstests launch-bldsrv

 If you run the command `gce-xfstests ls`, it will show a new VM called `xfstests-bldsrv` is running.
-Then, start a build with
+Wait three minutes for build server to set up, then start a build with

     $ gce-xfstests build [--commit <commit ID or branch name>] [--config <path to defconfig>]